Code-of-The-Forbidden-One/Nimbus-UI/meta/ARCHITECTURE.md

 - Common utilities (e.g., theming, accessibility helpers).
 - Shared logic across all frameworks.

-Each wrapper package (nimbus-react, nimbus-preact, nimbus-react-native) then adapts the core components to fit its respective framework.
+Each wrapper package (nimbus-core, nimbus-preact, nimbus-react-native) then adapts the core components to fit its respective framework.

 Example (Not a real implementation):